Greater Noida

 Greater Noida is a planned city located in the Gautam Buddha Nagar district of the Indian state of Uttar Pradesh.
 The city was created as an extension of the area under the UP Industrial Area Development Act, of 1976.
 Situated 40.2 km southeast of the Center of the capital city New Delhi, it takes around 30 minutes to travel between the cities via the Noida-Greater Noida Expressway.
 The city is administered by the Greater Noida Industrial Development Authority (GNIDA).
+Greater Noida is being developed as Metro Centre providing for quality urban environment, to attract economic activities and population to decongest Delhi.
+It provides for planning, Developing, Regulating and Operations under a Single Authority-GNIDA.

 Noida was one of several planned cities developed in the 1980s to address rapid population growth in metropolitan areas such as Delhi, Mumbai, and Kolkata.
 However, population growth in Noida surpassed early projections, prompting the Government of Uttar Pradesh to plan an extension of the city — later developed as Greater Noida.

 Etymology

 Initially, developers coined the term "Noida Extension" to distinguish it from the adjacent Noida.
 The Greater Noida Authority later declared that the area would be referred to as 'Greater Noida West'.